bhisaac/5eFP/5eFP-SRD.md

 >
 >> The largest communities are boss settlements.
 These are towns or city-castles with (MAX Wounds) council members, a mayor or leader (some have multiple leaders), a millitia, city guard, and barracks that is difficult if not impossible to bypass or avoid, require (MAX Wounds) successful attempts to resolve the encounter which may have secondary events that trigger up to (MAX Wounds) times before finishing.
 Also, boss settlements have a number of smaller communities that trigger independent, minion encounters.
 PCs must deal with or remove all of these minion encounters or the boss settlement encounter resets.

-# Campfire (Short Rest)
+## Campfire (Short Rest)

-A campfire uses the encounter stats provided to determine the checks needed to resolve the encounter.
+A campfire is not required to use encounter stats to resolve; however, if stats are needed, use the encounter stats provided.

 Campfire encounters are initiated during a short rest and resolve once the players feel satisfied with the scene.
 Generally, campfire scenes should not take up more than 10 minutes of game-session time.
 When a campfire scene completes, the party token controller reveals obscuring map tiles up to 3 squares away from the party token.